Poetry Out Loud

 Iowa’s state champion receives $200 and an all-expense-paid trip to Washington, D.C. to compete for the national championship.
 The Iowa champion’s school receives a $500 stipend for the purchase of poetry books and the first runner-up receives $100 plus $200 for their school.

 How to Participate

 New this year: Poetry Out Loud in Iowa will be moving to a virtual format.
-With this change we will also be adding virtual regional competitions, providing multiple avenues for students to participate at the local level.
+With this change we will also be adding a virtual statewide semi-final competition, providing multiple avenues for students to participate at the local level.
 Teachers are encouraged to participate in POL through integrating the program into their class curriculum and hosting school competitions.
 As an added incentive we will be offering teachers a $100 stipend to participate in the POL program.
 View the Poetry Out Loud Participation Guide to learn more.